turingschool/curriculum/source/academy/assessments/storedom_assessment.markdown

 #### Extensions:

-Write a wrapper gem for Storedom's API that allows you to easily:
+* Write a wrapper gem for Storedom's API that allows you to easily:
   * Fetch all items
   * Fetch all orders
   * Fetch a single order
   * Create an order

-#### Extensions

-* Once the features are complete, add VCR so the tests pass without Storedom actually running.
+* Once the features are complete, add VCR so the wrapper gem tests pass without Storedom actually running.

 ### 5. Adding Stats